-Rule 7 - Disrespect and Insubordination
+Rule 9 - Insubordination

-Abuse, verbal or written, to any school employee will not be tolerated.
-This also includes intimidation, insult, and insubordination.
-Insubordination is defined as disobedience or not complying to reasonable requests by school personnel for appropriate behavior of students while on school property or at school activities.
+Insubordination is defined as disobedience or not complying with reasonable requests by school personnel for appropriate behavior of students while on school property or at school activities.
 Any action judged by school officials to involve misconduct and not specifically mentioned in other sections of this book may be dealt with as insubordination.
+This includes failure to accept discipline.
+No student shall refuse to accept discipline from teachers, school officials, teacher aides, or other authorized school personnel.

-Rule 8 - Use/Possession of Flame Producing Device
+Rule 10 - Use/Possession of Flame Producing Device

-The unauthorized use or possession of matches, lighters, or other flame producing devices or items which are designed to cause disruption on school property is not permitted.
+The unauthorized use or possession of matches, lighters, or other flame producing devices or items are not permitted.

-Rule 9 - Hazing
+Rule 11 - Hazing